danbev/learning-openssl/notes/err.md

 };
 # endif
 ```
 So there can be a maximum of 16 errors.
-And each error can have flags,
+And each error can have flags.

 ```c
   ERR_STATE *es;